Bob the Builder: International broadcasts

-Bob the Builder is shown in more than thirty countries, and versions are available in English, French, Spanish, Serbian, Swedish, Slovenian, German, Italian, Dutch, Hebrew, Hindi, Croatian, and Bengali, among other languages.
+Bob the Builder is shown in more than thirty countries, and versions are available in English, French, Spanish, Serbian, Swedish, Slovenian, German, Italian, Dutch, Hebrew, Hindi, and Croatian, among other languages.
 It was shown on CBeebies on BBC television in the UK.
 It has also aired on Nick Jr. in the UK.

-The North American version of the show uses the original British footage and script, but dubs the voices in American accents and slang; for example, the word "wrench" is used instead of "spanner", as wrench is the standard term for the tool in North America.
-The original North American voice of Bob (and Farmer Pickles/Mr. Beasley/Mr. Sabatini) was William Dufris, however, he was replaced with comedian Greg Proops.
+The North American version of the show uses the original British footage and script, but replaces the voices with American accents and verbiage; for example, "wrench" is used instead of "spanner", owing to the former's use in North America.
+The original North American voice of Bob (and Farmer Pickles/Mr. Beasley/Mr. Sabatini) was William Dufris; he was replaced with comedian Greg Proops.
 More recently, Bob's US voice has been provided by Marc Silk, an English voice actor from Birmingham.
-In the United States, the series first aired during the Nick Jr. block (from 2001 to 2004) before moving to PBS Kids for a long run, from 2005 until November 2018.
+In the United States, the series first aired during the Nick Jr. block (from 2001 to 2004) before moving to PBS Kids for a long run, from January 1, 2005 through November 6, 2015, after which it was replaced with the 2015 reboot.
 Qubo also started airing the show from 7 October 2020 through 28 February 2021 due to the channel's closure, but with the original British English dub.

-When being exported to Japan, it was reported that characters of Bob the Builder would be doctored to have five fingers instead of the original four.
-This was because of a practice among the Yakuza, the famed Japanese mafia, where members would "cut off their little fingers as a sign they can be trusted and have strength of character, and will stay through."
-In fact, Bob the Builder aired in Japan without such edits, as did other series including Postman Pat and The Simpsons.
+Today, both the classic series and the 2015 reboot are available to stream on Paramount+ and Peacock, and the classic series can be streamed for free on Pluto TV.